 Nel is a destination restaurant from owner-chef Nelly Robinson, who worked under Nigel Haworth at the Michelin-starred Northcote Manor in northern England.

-The menu is degustation only; six courses at lunch, eight at dinner, with optional matching wines.
-And despite modern, sophisticated presentation across food and design, the core inspiration behind nel. is decidedly homey.
+The menu is an 11-course degustation, with optional matching wines.
+And while the presentation is modern and sophisticated, the core inspiration behind Nel is decidedly playful.

-A full vegetarian tasting menu is also offered, and dietary requirements are catered to upon prior request.
+A full vegetarian tasting menu is also offered, and dietary requirements can be catered to upon prior request.